No Fault Divorce in AZ

 The Affect of Domestic Violence in an Arizona Divorce

-Domestic violence can have a major impact on a divorce in Arizona and, most likely, will lead to the abused parent receiving sole legal custody of a child.
+Domestic violence can have a major impact on a divorce in Arizona, even though Arizona is a no fault divorce state, and, most likely, will be grounds for the abused parent receiving sole legal custody of a child.
 Children witnessing domestic violence are negatively affected in many ways, both short term and long term.
 Whenever a spouse abuses his or her spouse, there is also a concern that the children may be exposed to abuse when the protective parent is not around to ensure they are safe.
 A court should take the existence of domestic violence seriously to protect both the spouse and the innocent children safe.
 A spouse who is being abused should seriously consider obtaining an Order of Protection.

 The Affect of Child Abuse in an Arizona Divorce